AGI-Edgerunners/LLM-Agents-Papers/README.md

 # LLM-Agents-Papers
-A repo lists papers about LLM role playing, memory mechanism and LLM game playing.
+A repo lists papers related to LLM based agent.
+Includes
+* methods of role playing, memory mechanism and game playing;
+* benchmark and surveys of the field;
+* environments or platforms;

 ---